pramsey/pramsey.github.io/_posts/2021-11-28-bcl-leadership-skew.md

 Johal's rant made me wonder though: sure, the (often unspoken) conventional wisdom was that the point system devalued South Asian votes, but in the final analysis, did it?

-Incredibly, the riding-by-riding vote results for the 2018 BC Liberal leadership contest are [all available in Wikipedia](https://en.wikipedia.org/wiki/2018_British_Columbia_Liberal_Party_leadership_election#Riding_results), so it is **possible** do so a loose analysis.
+Incredibly, the riding-by-riding vote results for the 2018 BC Liberal leadership contest are [all available in Wikipedia](https://en.wikipedia.org/wiki/2018_British_Columbia_Liberal_Party_leadership_election#Riding_results), so it is **possible** to do a loose analysis.

 We cannot know exactly what the visible minority make-up of the BC Liberal membership was in 2018, but we can approximate it by using the [2016 Census](https://catalogue.data.gov.bc.ca/dataset/2016-census-semi-custom-profile-electoral-districts-of-british-columbia) profiles for the ridings.